SNARL1/cmr-analysis/data/README.md

 - `site_id`: 5-digit site identification code.
 - `survey_date`: Date on which survey was conducted (YYYY-MM-DD).
-- `survey_type`: `cmr` or `translocation`. `translocation` indicates the date on which a cohort of frogs was translocated/reintroduced.
+- `survey_type`: `cmr` or `translocation`.
+The only action performed during a `translocation` survey is frog release.
 - `primary_period`: Visit to site during which CMR survey was conducted, numbered sequentially from 1.
-- `secondary_period`: Survey day within each primary period, typically with 1-3 survey days per primary period.
+- `secondary_period`: Survey day within each primary period.
+There are typically 1-3 survey days per primary period.

 ### xxxxx_capture.csv